carljmosca/openshift-notes/README.md

 ### RHEL and CentOS 7
 While RHEL is a Linux distro licensed and supported by Red Hat, you can run it as a developer for no charge thanks to [Red Hat's Developer Program](https://developers.redhat.com/).

 First, create a VM for [RHEL](https://developers.redhat.com/downloads/) or [CentOS](https://www.centos.org/download/) 7 using [VirtualBox](https://virtualbox.org).
 For my testing, I used a 2 CPU 4 GB machine.
 If you find yourself on and off different networks including VPNs on a frequent basis, you might consider using the "NAT Network" option explained [here](https://github.com/carljmosca/virtualbox-notes).
+Configuration using the "NAT Network" is not required and only suggested for the given use cases as it does add a bit of complexity.

 If you are running RHEL, you'll need to register and add the extras repository:
 ```